Trump congratulates Chiefs on Super Bowl win, praises Kansas, not Missouri

 "I guess a Sharpie can fix it," one observer replied.

-The comment was a reference to an apparently doctored map Trump displayed in the Oval Office last year that showed Alabama — circled in black marker that looked to be from a Sharpie — to be within the path of Hurricane Dorian after forecasters said it would not see any from the storm.
+The comment was a reference to an apparently doctored map Trump displayed in the Oval Office last year, which showed Alabama — circled in black marker that looked to be from a Sharpie — to be within the path of Hurricane Dorian after forecasters said Alabama would not see any damage from the storm.

-“It’s Missouri you stone cold idiot,” offered Claire McCaskill, the former Democratic senator from Missouri.
+"It's Missouri you stone cold idiot," offered Claire McCaskill, a former Democratic senator from Missouri.